instadw/instadwell-blog/_posts/2025-10-25-pgs-in-hyderabad-affordable-student-spaces-near-campuses.md

 ##  **Introduction**

 Moving to Hyderabad as a student often means juggling tuition fees, living expenses and finding accommodation that is comfortable, safe, and affordable.
 For many students, opting for a paying–guest (PG) space near campus is a smart choice, you get the proximity, the peer community, and often amenities bundled in.
-This article dives deep into how you can find **affordable student PGs near campuses in Hyderabad**, what to prioritise, how to budget, and how to avoid pitfalls.
+This article dives deep into how you can find [Best PGs & Co-Living Spaces in Hyderabad](https://instadwell.com/search?country=india&lat=17.4065&lng=78.4772&location=hyderabad), what to prioritise, how to budget, and how to avoid pitfalls.
 It is written in a human-first style (so not just dry bullet lists) and will help you make an informed decision.

 ---